felbsn/CVectorProject/README.md

   YourDataType * data;<br>
 } MyDaTaVector;<br>
 <br>
-all you need to do write you vector data. after you can easily use all vector functions in your own defined data type
+all you need to do write your vector data structure. after you can easily use all vector functions in your own defined data type

 ex: